ericswildens/commander_sql_example/README.md

 to contain the MySQL hostname, MySQL user, MySQL database password and MySQL database to execute the query on.

+The database password should actually be stored as a secret in Commander.
+See the source code formore information.

 And you'll need to modify the SQL query:

 `results = await db.query("select * from mytable where (row_type = ? or row_type = ?) and t >= ? and t <= ?", [ 'one', 'two', 3, 4 ]);`